oleg-kozlyuk-grafana/go-canopy/SPEC.md

 - No CLI flags (configured via environment variables)

 **canopy-all-in-one** - Local development mode
-- Runs both initiator and worker in single process
+- Runs both webhook and worker in single process
 - Typically uses in-memory queue and MinIO storage
 - Flags: `--port`, `--disable-hmac`

 ## Security

-Only worker has GitHub credentials, initiator builds and sends a message with only org/repo name and workflow ID, providing isolated context.
+Only worker has GitHub credentials, webhook handler builds and sends a message with only org/repo name and workflow ID, providing isolated context.
 App should support authentication both as an app and via PAT.

 ## Workflow

-### Initiator
+### Webhook Handler

-1.Initiator receives a workflow_run webhook from GitHub 1.HMAC signature is validated and rejected if needed 1.Event type is matched == completed
+1.Webhook handler receives a workflow_run webhook from GitHub 1.HMAC signature is validated and rejected if needed 1.Event type is matched == completed
 1.Org is matched == grafana